 The pilot project commenced in mid-2017.

-Apps and validation services are now being developed by:
+Apps and validation services have been developed by:

-During the pilot, installers and retailers that are working with the pilot participants will use the new apps to scan and check solar panel serial numbers against the validation databases.
+During the pilot, installers and retailers that are working with the pilot partners will use the new apps to scan and check solar panel serial numbers against the validation databases.
 This electronic check will create a validated data package that can be provided to the customer and REC Agents.
 Agents can then include this data package when they apply for small-scale technology certificates.
 The package will be automatically uploaded into the REC Registry when completing the ‘Register small generation unit’ REC Registry online form.
 As part of the pilot, the Clean Energy Regulator will assess whether use of the data packages can allow for a more streamlined assessment process.

-If the pilot is successful, the Clean Energy Regulator will consider options to expand the initiative in the second half of 2017.
+If the pilot is successful, the Clean Energy Regulator will consider options to expand the initiative during 2018.

 Validating solar panels before they are installed is important, as: